Warren CoDA

 CoDA Meetings Near Me

-You can find meetings of the Warren CoDA at places of worship like churches, synagogues, and temples, as well as at community facilities like the Warren Town Hall.
-Finding a support group in the Warren region should be the first step toward recovery; but, having personal support and an awareness of the problem are also crucial.
+Try looking up Warren CoDA gatherings at places of worship like churches, synagogues, and temples, or at community centers like the Warren Town Hall.
+Finding a meeting in the Warren area is the first step toward recovery, but having personal support and understanding is also important.

 Can being codependent in a relationship actually be a good thing?
 The Guardian